 Ownership of Interests in Subsidiary REITs-We own and may acquire direct or indirect interests in one or more entities that have elected or will elect to be taxed as REITs under the Code, or Subsidiary REITs.
 A Subsidiary REIT is subject to the various REIT qualification requirements and other limitations described herein that are applicable to us.
-If a Subsidiary REIT were to fail to qualify as a REIT, then (i) that Subsidiary REIT would become subject to U.S. federal income tax and (ii) the Subsidiary REIT's failure to qualify could have an adverse effect on our ability to comply with the REIT income and asset tests, and thus could impair our ability to qualify as a REIT unless we could avail ourselves of certain relief provisions.
+If a Subsidiary REIT were to fail to qualify as a REIT, then (i) that Subsidiary REIT would become subject to U.S. federal income tax and (ii) the Subsidiary REIT income and asset tests, and thus could impair our ability to qualify as a REIT unless we could avail ourselves of certain relief provisions.